 Now that we’ve covered time spent let’s talk about the social aspect of increased frequency.
 Currently, only 14% of employees agree that performance reviews inspire them to improve.
 With more frequent check-ins, employees are already on the same page, and formal reviews can be more meaningful with discussions on career growth and more.

 Bonus Content: Download our Ultimate 2020 Guide to Performance Reviews

 Many millennials don't feel their employers are actually invested in their professional development.
 Open communication and discussion build trust and understanding and help you retain your top employees because 61% of employees say trust between them and their senior management is very important to job satisfaction.

 Because performance management should be an ongoing conversation, that means it should also be reciprocal.
 Invite two-way feedback so the conversation feels more natural and less like a teacher giving a lecture.
 In fact, managers who received feedback on their strengths showed 8.9% greater profitability.

 Indeed, learning and growing as a manager may help you retain employees in the long run.
 A recent study revealed that 50% of US adults have left jobs just to escape managers.
 Getting feedback from those who are beneath you is a great way to improve yourself and your company.
 Here are some tips on effectively receiving upward feedback:

 - Utilize technology and anonymity

 - Act on it!

-How frequent you decide to go will vary based on your culture and employees, but once a year just isn’t cutting it anymore.
+How frequently you decide to go will vary based on your culture and employees, but once a year just isn’t cutting it anymore.
 In fact, 61% of Millennials say they would switch to a company with no annual performance reviews at all!
-And if you need an easy way to give and receive employee feedback, ClearCompany’s complete Performance Management system has you covered.
+And if you need an easy way to give and receive employee feedback, ClearCompany’s complete Performance Review Software has you covered.